python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/package_building.rst

 	- string manipulation

-How does templating save you time?
+How does Templating Save You Time?
 ----------------------------------

 .. code-block:: yaml